 We have also put together a tutorial on how to position your workpiece accurately to the millimeter, which can be found here.

 Double-click on the working area to move the laser head to that position and then align your work material with the small arrow marks on the bottom of the front and left side of the laser head.
 You can also check if your design fits on your material as expected by moving the laser head along the edges of your design.

 The highest precision you can get is by engraving a positioning aid on a masking tape (no PVC tape!), thus making your own stencil.
 This is how it works:

 1. Put a piece of a masking tape on the working area inside your Mr Beam.

-2. Next, engrave a rectangle on the masking tape, it should be about the size of your work object.
+2. Next, engrave a rectangle on the masking tape.
+It should be about the size of your work object.

-4. When start the actual laser job, you do not need to delete the rectangle from the working area - simply drag it to "Skip" in the laser settings so it will not be engraved again.
+4. When starting the actual laser job, you do not need to delete the rectangle from the working area - simply drag it to "Skip" in the laser settings so it will not be engraved again.